cwright0428/Sprint-Challenge-Node-Express/Review.md

 ## What is Middleware?

-software that extends the functionaility of other software in the case of express, it's the functions that are ran in the order that they'rw introduced
+software that extends the functionaility of other software in the case of express, it's the functions that are ran in the order that they're` introduced

 ## What is a Resource?